How to Encourage Healthy Lifestyles and Food Choices for Families

 Choosing nutrient-rich meals

-Prioritizing daily exercise
+Prioritising daily exercise

 Maintaining routines that support sleep and mental well-being